Agrifood systems: Disruptions to agrifood systems

 Agrifood systems are exposed to shocks and stresses of various types that differ in nature and intensity, including those impair agrifood systems by disrupting the operations of related institutions, supply chains and actors.

 Shocks

-Shocks are sort-term deviations from long-term trends that have substantial negative effects on a system, people's state of well-being, assets, livelihoods, safety and ability to withstand future shocks.
+Shocks are short-term deviations from long-term trends that have substantial negative effects on a system, people's state of well-being, assets, livelihoods, safety and ability to withstand future shocks.
 Shocks impacting on agrifood systems may be covariate (an event that directly affects groups of households, communities, regions or even entire countries) or idiosyncratic (an event that affects individuals or households) and include disasters, extreme climate events, biological and technological events, surges in plant and animal diseases and pests, socio-economic crises and conflicts.

 Stresses

 Stresses are long-term trends or pressures that undermine the stability of a system and increase vulnerability within it.
 Stresses can result from natural resource degradation, urbanization, demographic pressure, climate variability, political instability or economic decline.